28

 Important Terminologies Used in Java Inheritance

-• Subclass/Child Class: A subclass (also known as a derived class, extended class, or child class) is a class that derives from another class.
-In addition to the attributes and methods of the superclass, the subclass may also add additional fields and methods.
+- Subclass/Child Class: A subclass (also known as a derived class or child class) is a class that inherits from a superclass.
+It gains access to the fields and methods of the parent class and can also introduce its own additional features.

 How to Use Inheritance in Java?